| INFORMATION for the CSASongwriting Retreat(FAQ, REVIEWS, and Registration info below)

 information in 2 days than you would get in several years of

+monthly meetings and workshops.
 Good meals and 2 nights of comfortable lodging are all included, so

+you do not have to think about anything but your music.
 Folks ask how we can offer all that for such a small cost?

 There are 3 things that allow us to provide this at one-tenth the cost of similar retreats: